shaneknapp/jupyterhub-k8s-node-placeholder/README.md

 calendarTimezone: "America/Los_Angeles"

-scalingStrategy: mem  # Options: cpu, mem, balanced
+scalingStrategy: mem  # Options: cpu, mem, balanced (default)

 nodePools:
   # The short name of the node pool, used in the calendar event description.